mcauser/micropython_eeprom/README.md

  2. This can be accessed as an array of bytes, using Python slice syntax or via a `readwrite` method.
- 3. Alternatively the array can be formatted and mounted as a filesystem using methods in the `uos` module.
+ 3. Alternatively the array can be formatted and mounted as a filesystem using methods in the `os` module.
 Any filesystem supported by the MicroPython build may be employed: FAT and littlefs have been tested.
 The latter is recommended.
  4. Drivers are portable: buses and pins should be instantiated using the `machine` module.